Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Statement of the Problem

-Therefore, we state the problem: given $\mathbf{F} \in \mathcal{D}^k$, can we define a Filippov-like dynamics over $\Sigma_{x}$?
+Therefore, we state the problem: given $\mathbf{F} \in \mathcal{D}_3^k$, can we define a Filippov-like dynamics over $\Sigma_{x}$?
 How does it generally behave there?
-In the next section we provide a framework, based on~\cite{Buzzi2012,Llibre2015,Panazzolo2017,Teixeira2012}, to approach this problem.
+In the next section, we present a methodology based on \cite{Buzzi2012,Llibre2015,Panazzolo2017,Teixeira2012} to approach this problem.